ccynthia6/Online-Retail-Analysis/README.md

 | Completed orders | 9,821 (98.5%) |
 | Cancelled orders | 153 (1.5%) |

+**Project Intent & Core Business Rationale**

+The core goal of this analysis was to parse a newly cleaned baseline of raw transactional logs (spanning December 1 to December 23, 2010) to diagnose dynamic retail activities, pinpoint structural customer behaviors, and convert tabular records into structural corporate indicators.

+Specifically, this exploratory phase establishes data checkpoints and tests structural hypotheses necessary for driving two downstream production tracks:

+Targeted Engagement Windows: Spotting operational bottlenecks, calculating line-item financial weight via custom revenue variables, and discovering peak order hourly velocities to drive promotional timing.

+Predictive Cohort & Segment Construction: Quantifying the explicit breakdown between one-time customer impressions and loyal repeat accounts.
+This directly anchors the business rationale for following up with a Time-Based Cohort Retention Analysis and an RFM (Recency, Frequency, Monetary) Customer Segmentation System.

 **Key findings:**

 - **Order value is right-skewed:** Average Order Value averages £152, but the median is just £63 — a small number of large bulk/wholesale orders (max £13,541) pull the mean well above what a typical customer spends.